jaredbiehler/aws-lambda-find-my-devices/README.md

   }
 }
 ```
 The file `local.json` has already be excluded (via .gitignore) from from Git.
 As always, take care not to commit / push user credentials to GitHub.

-&#x1F534; *IMPORTANT* &#x1F534;

-The same username and password will need to be added to the environment variables of the Lambda under the same names as the JSON above (`ICLOUD_USER` & `ICLOUD_PASSWORD`).
-As well, a third value will need to be added `"ICLOUD_MODEL_DISPLAY_NAME": "iPhone|Apple Watch"`.

-To find the `modelDisplayName` value for your devices, POST to https://fmipmobile.icloud.com/fmipservice/device/{user}/initClient with Authorization: Basic [base64 username:password] (if using Postman, make sure SSL certificate verification is turned off).
-Search for `modelDisplayName` in the result to find all devices associated to the account.
-Most likely they will just be simple like `iPhone`, `iPad` or `Apple Watch`.
+The `modelDisplayName` value has been baked into the npm scripts for `test:phone` and `test:watch` - this could probably stand to be refactored and passed in as an argument rather than hardcoded.
+As you'll likely be forking this repo, consider changing them to whatever you need.

 ### Test

 The `local-lambda` library provides a wonderful testing environment to test the lambda logic locally.
+These scripts have the `modelDisplayName` baked in to them via the `package.json` scripts section - consider modifying them if needed.

 ```bash
 npm run test:phone